noaa-pifsc/PIFSC_TechMemo_Template/README.md

 the editor window:
 ![](ExampleContent/SourceEditor.png)

+If you run into trouble installing the [nmfspalette](https://nmfs-fish-tools.github.io/nmfspalette/) R package, try this fix recommended by Kathryn Doering of OST:
+`install.packages("nmfspalette", repos = c("https://noaa-fisheries-integrated-toolbox.r-universe.dev", "https://cloud.r-project.org"))`
+The package underwent a major upgrade in 2024 to reflect the changes to NMFS branding colors, so it's a good idea to make sure you have the most recent version.
+If updating doesn't do the trick, try uninstalling and reinstalling the package.

 ## Rendering the tech memo
 You can render the tech memo from any `.qmd` file that's used in the memo.
 The rendered memo will be in a folder named `_book`.
 Quarto will create